 The incremental system changes will work by automating some of the tasks that are currently handled by the system manager.
 These tasks will be automated through the use of a simple website.
 The website will serve as an upload portal for university researchers.
 This will automate the system manager’s responsibilities for gathering research from around the university.
 While the manager will still need to promote the use of this website, it should increase the amount of research flowing into the DiscoverArchive system.
 Thus, the incremental system changes will not create a fully automated DiscoverArchive system, but rather, it should improve the open access success of the system.
 The best technical performance measure to track the success of these changes would be to follow the amount of research submitted through the upload website.
 Currently the system manager uploads approximately 100 research documents each month.
 A good target goal for this technical performance measure would be to double this upload rate to 200 research documents each month.
 This should be achievable, especially if the system manager continues working on acquiring research in conjunction with the upload website.

-Radical System Changes
+Progressive System Changes

-The radical system changes involve automating nearly all aspects of the existing system.
+The progressive system changes involve automating nearly all aspects of the existing system.
 This would require a more complete development of the research upload website.
 The idea being that the upload website would also require uploaded research to be in a proper format with metadata that is entered by the researcher.
 This would then allow the website to direct all uploaded research directly to catalogers for publication to DiscoverArchive while completely bypassing the system manager.
-Additionally, the radical system changes would include the designing of a software package that could automatically harvest files from iTunesU and other sources, create metadata from them, and then direct them to catalogers for open access publication.
+Additionally, the progressive system changes would include the designing of a software package that could automatically harvest files from iTunesU and other sources, create metadata from them, and then direct them to catalogers for open access publication.
 This is currently one of the most time consuming tasks for the system manager so its automation would free up a large amount of time.
-The radical system changes also create more structure for supporting the university mandate toward open access and regulating the management tasks of the system.
+The progressive system changes also create more structure for supporting the university mandate toward open access and regulating the management tasks of the system.
 Because other automation in the system will free up a significant amount of time for the manager, this time could then be used for promoting the open access mandate and creating training information for researcher that are uploading information to the system.
-If the radical system changes are implemented, the amount of researched published to open access should jump dramatically, particularly with a university mandate.
-For this reason, the TPM’s for the radical system changes should set goals for the amount of research being published to DiscoverArchive.
+If the progressive system changes are implemented, the amount of researched published to open access should jump dramatically, particularly with a university mandate.
+For this reason, the TPM’s for the progressive system changes should set goals for the amount of research being published to DiscoverArchive.
 A reasonable goal for published documents through the upload website could be 400 uploads per month, while information harvested from iTunesU and other sources should increase by several factors.
 Additional TPM’s could track the number of university researchers that are registering for DiscoverArchive access permission.
 With the passing of a university mandate, goals for this could be 50% of researchers within the first 3 months, 75% of researchers within the first 6 months, 85% of researchers within the first 9 months, and 95-100% of researchers within the first year of passing the university mandate.

 8.2 Qualification Matrix